El Ultimo Sueno de Frida y Diego banner — a new opera at the Metropolitan Opera House, New York

 Where is El Ultimo Sueno de Frida y Diego playing?

-El Ultimo Sueno de Frida y Diego is playing at the Metropolitan Opera House in New York City.
+El Ultimo Sueno de Frida y Diego is playing at Metropolitan Opera House in New York City.
+You can find full venue details including address and directions on the tickadoo show page.

-How long is El Ultimo Sueno de Frida y Diego running?
+Is El Ultimo Sueno de Frida y Diego suitable for children?

 Can I cancel my El Ultimo Sueno de Frida y Diego tickets?